UIPI coorganised events on renewable energy communities

-In association with Housing Europe and within the NRG2peers project, the International Union of Property Owners (UIPI) is happy to invite you to the event “Boosting energy communities in the EU” that will take place in Brussels on 28 September 2022.
+In association with Housing Europe and within the NRG2peers project, the International Union of Property Owners (UIPI) organised a workshop on “Boosting energy communities in the EU” in Brussels on 28 September 2022.

-This half-day conference will bring together leading experts on energy communities from across the EU to discuss the next steps in upscaling and mainstreaming energy communities and will also offer a unique networking opportunity for those involved and interested in energy communities!
+This half-day conference brought together leading experts on energy communities from across the EU to discuss the next steps in upscaling and mainstreaming energy communities and will also offer a unique networking opportunity for those involved and interested in energy communities!

 Overview 1 Municipality - 1 REC: can it be Done?

-Join us for this Sustainable Energy Day on 30 September, part of the European Sustainable Energy Week, during which we will carry out a reality check and discuss transferable solutions, their barriers and drivers, and what kinds of policies need to be in place to enable RECs to truly make a contribution to making Europe more energy-resilient, more climate-friendly, more just and inclusive of younger and older generations alike.
+On 30 September, in the context of the European Sustainable Energy Week, UIPI joined ICLEI and REScoop.EU workshop.
+The goal was to carry a reality check and discuss transferable solutions, their barriers and drivers, and what kinds of policies need to be in place to enable renewable energy communities to truly make a contribution to making Europe more energy-resilient, more climate-friendly, more just and inclusive of younger and older generations alike.

 The event aims to enhance policy dialogue around the transposition and implementation of the European Commission’s Renewable Energy Directive and focuses on how enabling frameworks for RECs can be boosted in line with the urgency instilled by the EU Solar Strategy and the REPower EU Plan.
 It is aimed at politicians, policy makers, policy advisory organisations at various governance levels, as well as community energy stakeholders across Europe.